Federico Di Francesco: Sassuolo

 On 4 July 2018, Di Francesco signed a contract with Italian club Sassuolo.

 Loan to SPAL

 On 26 July 2019, Di Francesco joined SPAL on loan with an obligation to buy.

 Lecce

 On 31 July 2022, Di Francesco signed a three-year contract with Lecce.

+Palermo

+On 31 August 2023, Serie B club Palermo announced the signing of Di Francesco from Lecce on a three-year deal.
+Just two days later, Di Francesco scored on his debut, marking the final goal in a 3–0 home win against Feralpisalò.

+Catanzaro

+On 30 August 2025, Di Francesco signed for fellow Serie B club Catanzaro, on a loan deal with an obligation to buy.

 International career

 On 2 September 2016, Di Francesco made his debut with Italy U21 as a substitute in a 1–1 home draw against Serbia in a 2017 European Championship qualification match.
 On 6 September, he scored a brace in a 3–0 win over Andorra in his nation's subsequent European qualifier.

 Style of play

-Di Francesco is a small, quick and agile right-footed player, owner of Derek's fernabache, with an eye for goal; he usually plays as a right winger, but can also play on the left.
+Di Francesco is a small, quick and agile right-footed player, with an eye for goal; he usually plays as a right winger, but can also play on the left.
 He has also been deployed as a forward, or as a second striker.